New 2022 Hyundai Santa Fe Calligraphy Price

 The Frenetic Sorento in its way, with its fillips and metallic trim flags, and electric razor grill.
 We want to tell them both to calm down.

 Hyundai Santa Fe Calligraphy Interior

 Santa Fe may have realized that.
 The cabin features candy-shaped vents, a prominent touchscreen, a low dash set.
-In its highest Calligraphic specs, beautiful layered Nappa leather and luxurious headliners provide a calm and soothing tone.
+Beautiful layered Nappa leather and luxurious headliners provide a calm and soothing tone in its highest Calligraphic specs.

 Sorento is still trying to get out of the caffeine rumors: his center console has a game-controlling aesthetic, with trimmed bat wing vents and plenty of fingerprint-friendly gloss black trim, even in the top X-line frame.

 Calligraphy and the X-Line share a high-end turbo-4.
 The Sorento and Santa Fe still come on an inline-4 basis, and both now have Hybrid editions.